 Genius at work: 12-year-old is studying at IUPUI When Jacob Barnett first learned about the Schrödinger equation for quantum mechanics, he could hardly contain himself.
 For three straight days, his little brain buzzed with mathematical functions.
 From within his 12-year-old, mildly autistic mind, there gradually flowed long strings of pluses, minuses, funky letters and upside-down triangles -- a tapestry of complicated symbols that few can understand.
 He grabbed his pencil and filled every sheet of paper before grabbing a marker and filling up a dry erase board that hangs in his bedroom.
 With a single-minded obsession, he kept on, eventually marking up every window in the home.

 Teach Your Children Well - Joseph Sobran Because I write about politics, people are forever asking me the best way to teach children how our system of government works.
 I tell them that they can give their own children a basic civics course right in their own homes.
 In my own experience as a father, I have discovered several simple devices that can illustrate to a child's mind the principles on which the modern state deals with its citizens.
+You may find them helpful, too.
 For example, I used to play the simple card game WAR with my son.
-When your child is a little older, you can teach him about our tax system in a way that is easy to grasp.
-Make as many rules as possible.
-When your child has matured sufficiently to understand how the judicial system works, set a bedtime for him and then send him to bed an hour early.
-Promise often to take him to the movies or the zoo, and then, at the appointed hour, recline in an easy chair with a newspaper and tell him you have changed your plans.
-Every now and then, without warning, slap your child.